SolanaNFTHolder/MagicEden-minting-bot/README.md

 ## Tutorial

-1. Clone the repository / Download zip file
+1. Clone the repository / Download zip file (to the root of disk C:)

     `https://github.com/SolanaNFTHolder/MagicEden-minting-bot.git`